Archive for: Polish Chamber of Patent Attorneys

 September 15th, 2006, Tomasz Rychlicki

-Tadeusz Rejman, Polish patent attorney was representing a client before the public prosecutor’s office in case of trade mark infrignegement.
-The public prosecutor’s office discontinued the investigations and decided that Tadeusz Rejman is not entitled to represent a person during a criminal proceedings.
-An advocate representing Tadeusz Rejman filed a complaint to the Constitutional Tribunal challenging the constitutionality of article 88 of the Criminal Proceedings Code – CRPC – (in Polish: Kodeks Postępowania Karnego) of 6 June 1997, Journal of Laws (Dziennik Ustaw) No 89, item 555, with later amendments.
-According Rejman, the challenged provisions infringed on article 2 and article 65 of the Polish Consitution.
+Tadeusz Rejman, a Polish patent attorney, was representing his client before the public prosecutor’s office in case of a trade mark infringement.
+The public prosecutor’s office discontinued the investigations and decided that Tadeusz Rejman is not entitled to represent a person during criminal proceedings.
+An advocate representing Tadeusz Rejman filed a complaint to the Constitutional Tribunal challenging the constitutionality of the provisions of Article 88 of the Criminal Proceedings Code – CRPC – (in Polish: Kodeks Postępowania Karnego) of 6 June 1997, published in Journal of Laws (Dziennik Ustaw) No 89, item 555, with subsequent amendments.
+According to Mr Rejman, the challenged provisions infringed on Article 2 and Article 65 of the Polish Consitution.

 Article 2.